Pokerky/ViewsPack/README.md

 This project contains some interesting views for WPF .Net Core

 ## AutoScrollableView
-This view can auto scroll specified items automatically
+This view can scroll items automatically

 ```
 <YourView